draveness/DKNightVersion/README.md

 ### pickerify

-DKNightVersion provides an extremely powerful feature which can generate dk_xxxColorPicker with a macro called `pickerify`.
+DKNightVersion provides a powerful feature which can generate dk_xxxColorPicker with a macro called `pickerify`.

 ```objectivec
 @pickerify(TableViewCell, cellTintColor)
 ```

-This will automatically generate `dk_cellTintColorPicker` for you.
+It automatically generates `dk_cellTintColorPicker` for you.

 ### DKImagePicker